camunda/camunda-docs/docs/product-manuals/cloud-console/manage-organization/manage-cloud-management-api-clients.md

 - **Delete Zeebe clients**: Delete a Zeebe client of a cluster owned by the organization.

 :::note
 After a Cloud Management API client is created, the `Client Secret` is only shown once!
-You can also download a script that requests an access roken with your credentials.
+You can also download a script that requests an access token with your credentials.
 :::

 To retrieve an access token for the Cloud Management API client, execute the following command: